Skip to main content

 It mostly sits within Douglas Shire, but there is a section at the Ayton end which is located within Wujal Wujal Aboriginal Shire.

 China Camp Road is an important link for both communities, providing the only access for residents, Traditional Owners living on country and cattle properties.
-It also connects various points of interest including the CREB track – enabling 4WD enthusiasts and trail bike tour groups to connect to the Bloomfield Track and camp at Yindilli Campgrounds or Kija [Roaring Meg] on their journey.
+It also connects various points of interest including the CREB track – enabling 4WD enthusiasts and trail bike tour groups to connect to Cape Tribulation Bloomfield Road and camp at Yindilli Campgrounds or Kija [Roaring Meg] on their journey.

 Douglas Shire Council and Wujal Wujal Aboriginal Shire are working collaboratively to complete repairs to China Camp Road and a Memorandum of Understanding outlining the roles and responsibilities for the China Camp Road repair was signed on 6 December 2024.